Centre for Wellbeing, Community and Inclusion

 - Ahmed Elgebaly: works on oncology, breast cancer, neurology.

-- Candan Ertubey: Areas of expertise include improvement of wellbeing and health in the context of education, culture, and organisation.
-Assessment of efficacy of interventions in above contexts had been main interest in recent years (long term conditions and PTSD).
+- Candan Ertubey: Areas of expertise include improvement of well-being and health in the context of education, culture, and organisation.
+Assessment of the efficacy of interventions in the above contexts has been of main interest in recent years (long-term conditions and PTSD).

 - Cynthia Fu: areas of expertise include big data in neuroimaging, brain regions affected by depression, application of machine learning to predict treatment response, and development of novel treatments, such as transcranial direct current stimulation and psychoanalysis.